omair2200/Leap-App-Cat-Fact/README.md

 3. Access the application in your web browser at `http://127.0.0.1:8000/`.

 ## Endpoints
+Click on the url to check the endpoints hosted on [pythonanywhere.com](https://www.pythonanywhere.com/)
 - `/health_check`: Returns status code 200 when the application is running.
+[URL](https://oansari22.pythonanywhere.com/health_check/)
 - `/fetch_fact`: Queues an async task to fetch data from an external cat fact API.
+[URL](https://oansari22.pythonanywhere.com/fetch_fact/)
 - `/get_fact`: Returns the first cat fact fetched from the `/fetch_fact` endpoint.
 If no task has been queued yet, it returns an appropriate error message.
+[URL](https://oansari22.pythonanywhere.com/get_fact/)